kklapa/AI_TG/README.md

 # AI_TG
-A fork from Ai-Image-Generator-Bot with token in env
+A fork from Ai-Image-Generator-Bot with token in env for homeassistant